ballerina-platform/ballerina-dev-website/components/healthcare/code/healthcare-bbe/health-accelerators.md

 ---
-title: 'Healthcare accelerators to kick start app dev'
+title: 'Why is Ballerina the way to write healthcare applications?'
+description: 'Java and HAPI have long been the de facto for health app development.
+However, cloud native healthcare application development goes beyond dealing with objects and frameworks.
+This domain needs a fresh architecture and technology that treats concepts like FHIR and HL7 as first class citizens in the language, alongside concepts like JSON and APIs.<br/><br/>

-description: Ballerina Central is your go to location for healthcare accelerators in Ballerina.
-Pick from healthcare data standards like FHIR and HL7, FHIR connectors and validators, Use case templates (e.g expose EPIC as a FHIR API), health models, Capability Statement template, Smart configuration template, FHIR client, EMR connectors,  Implementation Guide based templates and pre-built APIs such as a Patient API.
+Ballerina is a language built from ground up for building healthcare applications, quickly, easily and securely.
+Alongside its powerful integration capabilities, Ballerina natively understands health data standards like FHIR and HL7, and includes FHIR connectors and validators, use case templates (e.g expose EPIC as a FHIR API), health models, Capability Statement template, SMART configuration template, FHIR client, EMR connectors, Implementation Guide based templates and pre-built APIs such as a Patient API.'
 image: 'images/health-bal-pkgs.png'
 url: 'https://central.ballerina.io/search?q=ballerinax%2Fhealth&sort=created_date%2CASC&page=1'
 ---